FazeelUsmani/Entrepreneurship/img/README.md

-This folder include images for motivation
+This folder include motivation quotes